‘Love'(on Netflix) Malayalam Movie Review

 For a moment I did worry whether Khalid Rahman is romanticizing domestic violence, but I was wrong.
 The film is a twisted take on the issue of domestic violence and infidelity.

 The initial half of the film is scattered.
 But over the course of the film, we pick up the pieces and complete the puzzle.

 The Brilliant Film making

-There are three interconnected layers to the film, first one; what we think has happened, second; what we assume might have happened; and third, what actually happened.
+There are two interconnected layers to the film, the first one; what we think has happened, and the second; what actually happened.
 And trust me, it is simply mind-blowing.